 To achieve your dreams, you have to work on your plan and priorities and set your ultimate goals, which are the most important part of the plan, describing what you want to achieve.
-They also provide focus because once you have a clear target in mind, you can rededicate yourself and confidently neglect ideas that aren’t contributing to your success and if you can set achievable goals, you will stay motivated and focused over the long-term.
+They also provide focus because once you have a clear target in mind, you can rededicate yourself and confidently neglect ideas that aren’t contributing to your success.
+If you can set achievable goals, you will stay motivated and focused over the long-term.
 Nearly everything in business and life revolves around goal setting.

-Whether you are setting up short-term and long-term goals, there is a set of rules known as SMART goals.
+Whether you are setting up short-term and long-term goals, there are a set of rules known as SMART goals.
 Goal state a desired future achievement and SMART goals will assist you in “getting focused” and help you define exactly what the “future state” looks like and how it will be measured.
 A SMART goal is a goal that is Specific, Measurable, Attainable and action based, Relevant and Time based.
 In other words, a goal that is very clear and easily understood.

-Let ' s have a look at an example of a SMART goal setting.
+Let’s have a look at an example of a SMART goal setting.

 Let’s watch this video explaining how to set SMART Goals